bombasticSlacks/Aspirant/Game/Dynamist.md

 Anyone targeted by your [Channelled Magic](Magic#Channelled%20Magic) [Ranged Attack](Terminology#Ranged%20Attack) suffers a (-1) to all [Actions](Terminology#Action) until your next [Combat Turn](Terminology#Combat%20Turn).

 #### Magical Dulling
-All magical abilities used near you #TODOMovement , including your own, are at a -1.
+All magical abilities used [Close](Movement#Close) to you, including your own, are at a -1.

 #### Magic Perception
 You can detect magic without needing to look for it with [Insight](Intelligence#Insight).